 - Printable Recipe Card

-The ingredients for making churn-style root beer ice cream:
+The ingredients for making "churn-style" root beer ice cream:

-*Please note that the exact measurements along with a new "shop the recipe" feature from Instacart is available in the printable recipe card.
+*Please note that the exact measurements along with a "shop the recipe" feature from Instacart and Walmart is available inside the printable recipe card.

-The ingredients for making no-churn root beer ice cream:
+The ingredients for making "no-churn" root beer ice cream:

 How this recipe came to be: